Wholefood Soulfood Kitchen

 • Then add wet ingredients to the dry ingredients and stir with a spatula until a smooth batter forms (don't over-mix, little clumps are fine!).

-• Heat some (coconut) oil in a nonstick pan over medium heat.
-Once the pan is hot, spoon in ¼ cup of pancake batter (~ 4 tbsp) and cook on one side for about 1 minute (or until you can see little bubbles forming).
+• Heat some oil in a pan over medium heat.
+Once the pan is hot, spoon in ¼ cup of pancake batter (~ 4 tbsp) and cook on one side for about 2 minutes (or until you can see small bubbles forming).

-• To serve, add some more blueberries and drizzle stack of pancakes with a generous amount of maple syrup.
+• To serve, top with fresh fruit and drizzle with a generous amount of maple syrup.

 • Serve alongside some creamy Oat Milk Hot Chocolate or Pumpkin Spice Latte.